Gamification of learning: Criticism

-Gamification of learning has been criticized for its use of extrinsic motivators, which some teachers believe must be avoided since they have the potential to decrease intrinsic motivation for learning (see overjustification).
-This idea is based on research which emerged first in the early 1970s and has been recently made popular by Daniel Pink.
+Gamification of learning has been criticized for its use of extrinsic motivators, which some teachers believe must be avoided since they have the potential to decrease intrinsic motivation for learning (overjustification).
+This idea is based on research which emerged first in the early 1970s, and has been made popular in the 2000s by Daniel Pink.
 Some teachers may criticize gamification for taking a less than serious approach to education.
 This may be a result of the historical distinction between work and play which perpetuates the notion that the classroom cannot be a place for games, or a place for fun.
 Gameplay in some views may be seen as being easy, irrelevant to learning, and applicable only to very young children.

 Teachers who criticize the gamification of learning might feel that it is not worth their time to implement gaming initiatives, either because they themselves are stretched thin with the number of responsibilities that they already have, or because they fear that the curriculum might not be covered if any time is spent dedicated to anything other than engagement with that curriculum.
 Gamification of learning has been also criticized as ineffective for certain learners and for certain situations.
-Videogame theorist Ian Bogost has criticized gamification for its tendency to take a simplistic, manipulative approach which does not reflect the real quality of complex, motivational games.
+Videogame theorist Ian Bogost criticized gamification for its tendency to take a simplistic and manipulative approach which does not reflect the real quality of complex, motivational games.
 Educational scenarios which purport to be gamification, but only make use of progress mechanics such as points, badges and leaderboards are particularly susceptible to such criticism.

 Gamification in education has also raised concerns over inequity in the classroom.
 A lack of access to technology, students who do not like gaming, and students in large schools where the teachers do not know each student on an individual level may affect any educational benefit to come from gamification, and gamification may not be appropriate for every subject in school.
 For example, sensitive or controversial subject matter such as racial history or human rights may not be an appropriate space for gamification.

 There are growing concerns about ethical constraints surrounding implementation of gamification using ICT tools and e-learning systems.
 Gaming elements, like points and badges, can encourage collaboration and social competition but can also encourage aggression amongst learners.
 More so, the policies guiding the privacy and security of data produced in gamified e-learning systems needs to be transparent to all stakeholders including students and administrators.
 Teachers and students need to be aware and accept to participate in any gamified form of learning introduced in the curriculum.
 Any possible risks that may arise should be made available to all participants prior to their participation.
-Also, educators should have an understanding of the target audience of the learners to maintain fairness.
+Furthermore, educators should have an understanding of the target audience of the learners to maintain fairness.
 Educators need to ensure gaming elements and rules integrated in gamification design do not impair learners' participation because of their social, cultural or physical conditions.